witnesschain-com/diligencewatchtower-client/README.md

 # Diligence Watchtower Client

 Welcome to the official GitHub repository for the Diligence Watchtower Client.
-Diligence watchtowers are the first line of defense for optimistic rollups.
+Diligence watchtowers are the first line of defence for optimistic rollups.
 They enable incentive compatible and crypto-economically-secure Proof-of-Diligence (PoD) to make sure watchtowers are working in the happy path for optimistic rollups.
-The watchtower client is the software that entails a crucial responsibility of monitoring the accuracy of L2 state assertions made by the proposer.
+The watchtower client is the software that entails a crucial responsibility of monitoring the accuracy of L2 (e.g. Optimism, Base) state assertions made by the proposer.
 This guide offers information on setting up a watchtower node for the WitnessChain Network

 You can read more about the protocol at [`Watchtower Protocol`](https://docs.witnesschain.com/diligence-watchtowers/introduction)

 ## Key Features

-- **Proof of Diligence**: Proofs-of-Diligence for watching state L2 assertions of OP Stack chains (OP,Base)
+- **Proof of Diligence**: Proofs-of-Diligence for watching state L2 assertions of OP Stack chains (Optimism, Base).
 - **Proof of Inclusion**: Proofs-of-Inclusion for watching Transactions' inclusions in a Block.

 ## Getting Started